Vxrpenter/docs/index.md

 Aimed towards assisting in server moderation by providing a web based ban management system, and other moderation tools {: .fs-6 .fw-300 }

+{: .warning} This documentation is currently not complete and is still WIP

 [Get started](#getting-started){: .btn .mr-2 }
 [Visit the website](https://docs.cedmod.nl/docs/Setup/){: .btn .mr-2 }
 [Join our Discord](https://discord.com/invite/p69SGfwxxm){: .btn .mr-2 }